Data validation and reconciliation: Error types

-Data originates typically from measurements taken at different places throughout the industrial site, for example temperature, pressure, volumetric flow rate measurements etc. To understand the basic principles of PDR, it is important to first recognize that plant measurements are never 100% correct, i.e. raw measurement $y\,$ is not a solution of the nonlinear system $F(y)=0\,\!$.
+Data originates typically from measurements taken at different places throughout the industrial site, for example temperature, pressure, volumetric flow rate measurements, etc. Plant measurements are never 100% correct, i.e. raw measurement $y\,$ is not a solution of the nonlinear system $F(y)=0\,\!$.
 When using measurements without correction to generate plant balances, it is common to have incoherencies.
 Measurement errors can be categorized into two basic types: